Skip to main content

 I've now developed the most delicious Thanksgiving stuffing.
 It starts with my Thanksgiving Sourdough Stuffing base, and then for the customizable ingredients, I choose ingredients in a trail mix like cranberries, almonds, walnuts, pumpkin seeds, and sunflower seeds.

-This was bar far the hit dish of this year's Thanksgiving and I will now be making it this way from here on out (that is until inspiration strikes again).
+This recipe has bar far the hit dish over the last several Thanksgiving and I will continue to make it this way from here on out (that is until inspiration strikes again).

 Ingredients